Coherent structures at the origin of time irreversibility in wall turbulence: Author contributions

 \section{Author contributions}

-G.I. conceived the study and wrote the paper.
+G.I. conceived the study.
 G.I. and S.C. collected and processed the data.
-All authors contributed to the design and the revision of the paper, as well as to interpretation of the results.
+G.I. wrote the initial manuscript and produced the figures with input from S.C., Lu.R. and S.S.
+Critical feedback on the methodology was provided by La.R.
+All authors contributed to the design of the paper and its revision, as well as to the interpretation of the results.